 Is access to EV charging points improving?

 This scheme should help EV owners who don't have access to a private driveway where they can install a home charger.
-It should also help a more widespread issue of the fear of being caught short when driving long distance as the charging network across the UK grows.
+It should also help reassure motorists who are worried about running out of charge when driving long distances.

 According to the Policy Exchange committee, 35,000 charge points need to be installed in the 2020s if the UK is going to be ready for the EV switch in 2030.
 This is 5 times faster than the current rate.